soudev/knowledge.mine/stuff/frontend.css.frameworks.md

 --

-* [[GitHub] luiztiago / bootstraptherightway](A compilation of good practices to use Bootstrap) - A compilation of good practices to use Bootstrap
+* [[GitHub] luiztiago / bootstraptherightway](https://github.com/luiztiago/bootstraptherightway) - A compilation of good practices to use Bootstrap

+* [[GitHub] froala / design-blocks](https://github.com/froala/design-blocks) - A set of 170+ Bootstrap based design blocks ready to be used to create clean modern websites

 --